 Kids Camps Abound on Community College Campuses

-.
+The Tampa Tribune reports that Florida kids will also find opportunities to enhance their learning through summer camps at the campuses of Riverview Hillsborough Community College.
 The week-long camps will run throughout the summer and include performance arts like music, singing and acting.
-Science-minded kids will enjoy the paleontology studies, as well as learning about the mystery monsters of Florida.
+Science-minded kids will enjoy the paleontology studies, as well as learning about the mysterious monsters of Florida.

 Never Too Young to Explore Career Options